 How are students assigned to projects?

-The course instructor determines the assignments, taking into account the preferences of both students and sponsors, as well as the required skill set for the project.
+The course instructors determine the assignments, taking into account the preferences of students and sponsors, as well as the required skill set for the project.

 If I agree to participate, am I guaranteed a team will be assigned to my project?

 No. While we intend to use every project, the number of projects needed is not finalized until course participants are confirmed.

 How does the Finance Research Practicum differ from an internship?